 Local Transportation Funds (LTF)

 Local Transportation Fund (LTF), is derived from a ¼ cent of the general sales tax collected statewide.
 The State Board of Equalization, based on sales tax collected in each county, returns the general sales tax revenues to each county’s LTF.
-Each county then apportions the LTF funds within the country based on population.
+Each county then apportions the LTF funds within the county based on population.

 State Transit Assistance (STA)

 The STA funds are appropriated by the legislature to the State Controller’s Office (SCO).
 The SCO then allocates the tax revenue, by formula, to planning agencies and other selected agencies.
-Statue requires that 50% of STA funds be allocated according to population and 50% be allocated according to transit operator revenues from the prior fiscal year.
+State requires that 50% of STA funds be allocated according to population and 50% be allocated according to transit operator revenues from the prior fiscal year.

 5311 – Formula Grants for Rural Areas